Wednesday, April 10, 2024

 In operation

 Rotating the volume knob from its resting position to about 8 o'clock brings the unit into standby mode.
 The LEDs light up to indicate the battery level.
-The HPA-23RM uses a discrete resistor relay network to control the volume and advancing the knob further unmutes the unit , with an audible click as you move between each volume level.
+The HPA-23RM uses a discrete resistor relay network to control the volume and further advancing the knob unmutes the unit, with an audible click as you move between each volume level.
 The manual advises you to bring the volume knob back to the standby position before plugging and unplugging headphones to avoid damage to the unit.

 The unit is specified to operate for up to 5 hours of use in voltage output mode, and 3.5 hours in current output mode, which matched my user experience.
 Thankfully, the HPA-23RM can be charged while in use.